suny-downstate-medical-center/icns-netpyne/README.md

 # Usage
-## Download the above scripts from repo.
+## Download the above scripts and 'mod' folder.

 ## Open a new Terminal window.